-Analysis of microvesicles isolated from a biological sample requires the measurement of a range of parameters for characterization.
-A fundamental metric routinely measured in exosome research is the number and size distribution of exosome particles.
-Combining this measurement with the protein content of the sample can also provide a measure of sample purity.
+For characterization of exosome samples, we recommend analysis of the number and size distribution as a fundamental step.
+In addition, combining this readout with the protein content of the sample can also provide a measure of sample purity.

 What is nanoparticle tracking analysis (NTA) principle?

 NTA is a technique used for the simultaneous measurement and analysis of the size and concentration of single nanoparticles with high precision, accuracy, and reproducibility.

 A laser is directed at the sample solution which generates light scattering by the particles in the sample.
 The NTA software captures the Brownian motion of each individual particle in a recorded frame-by-frame video.
 Large and small particles have different diffusion movements in solution which allows for the measurement of the hydrodynamic diameter of each particle using the Stokes-Einstein equation.

 Cell Guidance Systems service uses ZetaView®, a second-generation instrument from Particle Metrix GmbH, which performs rapid in vitro measurement of physical parameters, including size, surface charge, and concentration of particles.